syncfusion-content/blazor-docs/blazor/listbox/getting-started-webapp.md

 documentation: ug
 ---

-# Getting started with Syncfusion Blazor ListBox in Blazor Web App
+# Getting started with Blazor ListBox in Blazor Web App

 This section briefly explains about how to include [Blazor ListBox](https://www.syncfusion.com/blazor-components/blazor-listbox) component in your Blazor Web App using [Visual Studio](https://visualstudio.microsoft.com/vs/).